 People rent cars for a variety of reasons.
-Whether it is a business trip, a desire to try out the hot new car model or having a car stuck in the shop after an accident, almost everyone will rent a car at some point.
-Whatever the reason, renting a car doesn’t have to be a hassle.Â Check out these five waysÂ to make your car rental experience a breeze.
+Maybe you’re going on a business trip, aÂ family vacation or have yourÂ car stuck in the shop after an accident.
+Whatever the reason, almost everyone rents a car at some point in their lifetime.Â Luckily, car rental doesnâ€™t have to be a hassle.Â Check out these five waysÂ to make your car rental experience a breeze.

-One of the biggest problems in car rental is the simplest: People don’t realize there are specific payment requirements.
-Rental agencies generally need some form of payment that will allow them to automatically recoup costs in common situations, such as the car not being returned on time.
-As a result, they’ll generally ask for a credit card.
-So call ahead and ask about your payment options.
+One of the biggest problems with car rental is that people don’t realize there are specific payment requirements.
+Rental agencies generally require a form of payment that allows them to automatically recoup costs in common situations, such as the car not being returned on time.
+As a result, they’llÂ probablyÂ ask for your credit card.
+In other words, you usually can’t pay with cash for a car rental.
+So, it’s best to call ahead and ask about your payment options.

-#3) Sign Up for Preferred Status
+3.Â Sign Up for Preferred Status

-One thing that can really help the rental team get you out the door and into a car is walking in knowing exactly what you’re looking for.
-True, not every rental agency will have every car.
-But, if you have a list of two to four cars that you know you can drive and that you’d like to rent, they’llÂ usually be able to quickly put you in one of them.
-If your preferred rental company has an app for phones or tablets, consider using it to look at inventory before you walk in the door; that way, you’ll spend less time looking at cars and more on the road.
+One thing that can really help theÂ car rental team get you out the door and into a car is when you know exactly what you’re looking for as soon as you step through the door.
+True, not every rental car agency will have every car available.
+But, if you have a list of two to four cars that you’d like to rent, they’llÂ usually be able to quickly put you in one of them.
+You can usually check to see which cars a company has on their website.Â Alternatively,Â check to see if your preferred rental company has a mobile app.Â You can use it to look at their inventory before you walk in the door.
+That way, you’ll spend less time looking at cars on the lot and more time on the road.

-#5) Have Your Paperwork with You
+5.Â Have Your Paperwork with You

 This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms, and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms, and coverages in a given policy may be different than those suggested here.Â Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.